 Competitions do not include variable ballast or no limits dives but are instead limited to the self-powered disciplines.
 World and national records, however, include all disciplines.

 USA Freediving actively hosts and sanctions events in competitive freediving for its members and serves as the international representative of competitive freediving in the United States (USA Freediving is the U.S. national representative of the International Association for the Development of Freediving, AIDA).
-As such, USA Freediving is responsible for authorization of domestic competitions, national records, selection of the USA Freediving Team, and official communication with AIDA and the international competitive freediving community.
+As such, USA Freediving is responsible for authorization of domestic competitions, national records, selection of the USA Freediving Team (Team USA) , and official communication with AIDA and the international competitive freediving community.
 USA Freediving actively supports all apnea activities, but the fore-mentioned activities relating to competition is a direct responsibility of USA Freediving.

 Competitive freediving is sanctioned internationally by AIDA.
 AIDA was created to provide organized structure for world records and competitions, is responsible for authorization and validation of all world records, sanctions the world championships of freediving and provides the rules that provide the foundation for the nationals that makeup the federation.
 AIDA is responsible for training and educating all international judges.